uprighted-learners/unit-5-server-blog/README.md

 ## Create your project

-Utilize `npm init -y` to create your project.
+Utilize `npm init es6` to create your project.

 Install your `express`, `nodemon`, and `dotenv` dependencies.